The Criminal Record Bureau (CRB) merged with the Independent Safeguarding Authority (ISA) in 2012 to become the Disclosure and Barring Service (DBS).

 Does Having a Criminal Record on a CRB Check Stop You Getting a Job?

 Having a criminal record does not automatically stop someone from getting a job if the conviction wouldn’t affect the role applied for.
-You can read more about this on our dedicated page.

 How Much is a CRB Check?

 The CRB check price depends on two factors: the type of check you need, and where you buy it from!